 MicroMagic Freshwater is formulated using 3 of some of the most studied freshwater algae genera in the world- Chlorella, Haematococcus and Chlamydomonas.
 It also contains a diatom.

-Chlorella vulgaris is a green microalga that is rich in growth factor, pigments, essential amino acids and other biomolecules that play a vital role in improving fish performances.
-Chlorella spp. is one of the most commercially abundant microalgae and broadly accepted as a food or feed supplement due to its naturally valuable nutritional content with myriad health benefits in fish and crustaceans.
-Numerous roles of C. vulgaris in animal nutrition and health include improvements in growth performance, feed utilisation, survival, disease resistance, inhibition of bacterial quorum sensing, immunity, stress tolerance, gut microbiota and aquatic bioremediation.
-The effects are supported by the so-called Chlorella growth factor (CGF), chlorellin (potent antibacterial compound) and strong antioxidant activity of C. vulgaris.
+Chlorella vulgaris is a green microalga that is rich in growth factors, pigments, essential amino acids and other biomolecules that play a vital role in improving fish performances.
+Chlorella spp. is one of the most commercially abundant microalgae and is broadly accepted as a food or feed supplement.

 Haematococcus pulvialis, a green freshwater microalga, is one of the main producers of natural astaxanthin (pink carotenoid), the most powerful antioxidant known to man.
-Astaxanthin is what gives salmon and trout it’s pinkish color and will promote the health and colouration of your aquarium fish and crustaceans.
+Astaxanthin is what gives salmon and trout its pinkish colour and will promote the health and colouration of your aquarium fish and crustaceans.

 Add 5ml per 40L 3-4 times per week for the first week.
 Increase by 2ml each week for three weeks, and then adjust as needed.